By Jill and Rustina, Contributing Writers

 - 4 eggs

-- 1/2 c. coconut sugar (or your sweetener of choice, grade B maple syrup would also work well)
+- 1/2 cup coconut sugar (or your sweetener of choice, grade B maple syrup would also work well)

-- 1 T. sweetener (raw honey, sucanat, or coconut sugar)
+- 1 tbsp sweetener (raw honey, sucanat, or coconut sugar)

-- Meanwhile, in a saucepan over medium heat, combine remaining ingredients.
-Bring to a simmer for 3-5 minutes, until berries have broken down slightly.
-Remove from heat.
+Step 2: Bring to a simmer for 3-5 minutes, until berries have broken down slightly.